codeenigma/ce-vm-docs/docs/get-started/usage.md

   docs // Additional folders and files may appear (drush, composer.json, ...)
 ```

-Once the process is finished just open [http://dashboard.ce-vm.local](http://dashboard.ce-vm.local) in your browser.
+Once the process is finished just open [http://dashboard.ce-vm.local](http://dashboard.ce-vm.local) in your browser for more details.

-## Vagrant
+## Vagrant & Docker containers

 While everything runs in Docker containers, you should in most cases not interact with them using docker commands directly, but instead use the Vagrant layer.